 Should animals be used in dangerous jobs?

-This highly publicized raid which resulted in the death of Abu Bakr al-Baghdadi again raises the question of whether it is ethical or justifiable to use non-human animals in military and police operations, where the animals face great risks of injury and death.
-Here, Conan, the Belgian Malanois who is regarded as a hero, was slightly injured, but by report is now fully recovered.
-We asked featured Animals Today guests to share their thoughts on Should animals be used in dangerous jobs?
-We also ask them about the use of animals in this fashion, and Lori shares the statements of Mark Momjian, JD, Lori Marino, PhD, Clive Wynne, PhD, and Marc Bekoff, PhD.
+The highly publicized raid which resulted in the death of Abu Bakr al-Baghdadi again raises the question of whether it is ethical or justifiable to use non-human animals in military and police operations, where the animals face great risks of injury and death.
+In this instance, Conan, the Belgian Malanois who is a genuine hero, was slightly injured, but by report is now fully recovered.
+We asked featured Animals Today guests to share their thoughts on whether animals should be used in this fashion.
+Lori shares the statements of Mark Momjian, JD, Lori Marino, PhD, Clive Wynne, PhD, and Marc Bekoff, PhD.
 We bet you will find their comments interesting!

 Then, we have hot animal news: why studies using animals for drug development often do not translate to humans, the exploding growth of cultured meat, and the needless killing of a bobcat kitten by the Oregon Department of Fish and Wildlife.